jjackson-eco/mammal_weather_lifehistory/weather_population_growth/README.md

 Note that we extract coefficients for the abundance and the year for both temperature and precipitation.
 These are largely very similar, but vary based on the differences in the weather effect.

 Now we have model coefficients for each of the 502 10> year records for the terrestrial mammals.
 We can now look at comparative patterns in these coefficients.
-First, the overall density distributions of each of the coefficients across the records
+First, the overall density distributions of each of the coefficients across the records.
+Here you can see ridge density plots for each of the coefficient, with coefficients between -1 and 1 shown here. **It is important to note that coefficients can be much larger, and this restriction is to better display the density distribution**.

 <img src="../plots/weather_pop_growth/overall_coefficients_mnanom_5km.jpeg" width="700" />